HL7/davinci-ehrx/input/intro-notes/OperationDefinition-member-match-intro.md

 The operation works by passing in three sets of information:

-* The requesting payer's demographic information on the Member (as a Patient resource)
+* The requesting payer's demographic information on the member (as a Patient resource)
 * The requesting payer's Coverage information (as justification/support for the matching request)
 * The target payer's Coverage information (as gleaned from the member's card)